Measuring Business Innovation: Metrics & KPIs

 (KIDDING.)

 The truth is, there’s no single or universal-best way to “measure innovation.”
 Why?
-Because every company is in a state of constant flux which creates different needs, goals, you name it.
+Every company is in constant flux, which creates different needs and goals, you name it.

-However, let’s dive into a couple of examples for the sake of context.
+However, let’s dive into a couple of examples for context.

 What goes into all of that?
 Well, have you launched a product before or not?
 If so, did you track performance and other metrics?
 If so, how so?